f5devcentral/f5-ps-ansible/docs/f5os/overview-background.md

 - typing is taken care of (many numeric values are considered a string)
 - idempotency is implemented
 - comparison of desired and current configuration is in place
+- secrets can be hidden in log output while retaining important debug information

 The below guide should get you started.